TestDome has several cheating protection methods in place:

 - When the candidate attempts to open the browser's DevTools during a test

 In order to understand why a specific candidate got the warning, you can hover over the "Possible Cheating!" icon to see more information.
-Please keep in mind that this doesn't necessarily mean that the candidate cheated, as their could be a legitimate explanation.
+Please keep in mind that this doesn't necessarily mean that the candidate cheated, as there could be a legitimate explanation.
 You should double check with the candidate in such cases.

 On top of that, we learned that cheating doesn’t happen nearly as often if candidates expect that they will have to talk to someone experienced after passing the test, so they avoid embarrassing themselves by having a high score on the test and then not knowing to answer anything else in person.